mithunreddy03/digital-health-wallet/README.md

 - **By Date Range**: Select start and end dates
 - **By Title**: Search for specific reports
 - **Clear Filters**: Reset all filters with one click

+## 💬 Share Reports via WhatsApp

+Each report has a WhatsApp share button that allows you to instantly share report links with family, friends, or doctors.

+**How it works:**
+1. Click the WhatsApp icon (💬) on any report card
+2. WhatsApp opens with a pre-filled message containing:
+   - Report title and type
+   - Report date
+   - Secure link to view the report
+3. Select a contact or group to share with
+4. Send the message

+**Benefits:**
+- ✅ No WhatsApp Business API required
+- ✅ Works on both mobile and desktop
+- ✅ Secure links to your reports
+- ✅ Easy sharing with doctors and family members

 ## 🔐 Security